Limited company insurance

 Projector breaks before a meeting

 As you prepare to present to potential investors, your digital projector is accidentally broken.
-A business equipment insurance policy can cover you to repair or replace the item quickly and easily.
+Business equipment insurance can cover the cost of repairing or replacing the item quickly and easily.

 Extreme stress

 An employee suffers mental health issues after being in a high pressure environment at your company.
-Employers' liability would cover the fees involved with the illness claim, such as legal and compensation costs.
+Employers' liability can cover the fees involved with the illness claim, such as legal and compensation costs.

 Defamation